lacerbi/setup-athanor/README.md

 [![Node.js >=18.x](https://img.shields.io/badge/Node.js-%3E%3D18.x-brightgreen)](https://nodejs.org/)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A simple one-command CLI tool to set up a local, source-based instance of Athanor.

-This is a utility for **[Athanor](https://athanor.works/)**, an AI workbench for developers.
+**`setup-athanor` is the official installer for **[Athanor](https://athanor.works/)**, an AI workbench for developers and creators.**

+This simple, one-command CLI tool downloads and configures Athanor on your local machine, creating a ready-to-run application from the source code.

 For full details on what Athanor is and how to use it, please visit the [Athanor website](https://athanor.works/) and [its main repository](https://github.com/lacerbi/athanor).

 ## What is Athanor?